Grade Appeals Procedure in the School of Health Professions (SHP)

 A final course grade may be changed only if there is unequivocal evidence that one or more of the following applies:

-- It was a direct result of arbitrary and capricious conduct on the part of the instructor;
+- It was a direct result of arbitrary and capricious grading on the part of the instructor.

-- A clerical error occurred in recording the grade; or
+- A clerical error occurred in recording the grade.

 - A mitigating circumstance prevented the student from completing a final assignment or attending the final examination.
 In such cases, a grade may be changed to either a "W" or "I" pursuant to the rules governing these grades.**

 A grade awarded on the basis of academic dishonesty may not be appealed under this procedure, unless the charge has been resolved in favor of the student pursuant to NYIT's Academic Integrity Policy.

 **In cases where the grade has been changed to an "I", the student shall have one (1) additional semester beyond the final decision of the Grade Appeals Committee in which to complete the work.
 However, the student may not be able to progress in the professional program.
 The temporary grade of incomplete "I" shall change to a failing "IF" grade if the student does not complete all work by the end of the allotted time (see schedule in the catalog).
 Such an "IF" grade may not be challenged, and the course must be repeated by the student to receive credit, if permitted to do so by the major's progression policy.

 A student may file a formal challenge to a grade on any of the grounds set forth in subsections (1. – 5.) of Section 1, above.
 The student must present positive detailed and specific evidence in support of his/her claim.